Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

-To prove that the $R$-module $M$ associated with a symmetric tangentoid $D$ of $\Mod_R$ is in fact a solid non-unital algebra, let us first define the multiplication $\alpha\colon M\x M\to M$ by employing the universal property of the lift $l$ of $D$.
-So consider the morphism $l^\sharp$ and notice that $l^\sharp$ triple equalizes $D\x p$, $p\x D$, and $p\o z\x p$.
-Therefore, by the universal property of $l$, we obtain a unique morphism $l^\o\colon D(2)\to D$ such that:
+To prove that the $R$-module $M$ associated with a symmetric tangentoid $D$ of $\Mod_R$ is in fact a solid non-unital $R$-algebra, let us first define the multiplication $\alpha\colon M\x_RM\to M$ by employing the universal property of the lift $l$ of $D$.
+So consider the morphism $j$ and notice that $j$ triple equalizes $\id_D\x_Rp$, $p\x_R\id_D$, and $p\o z\x_Rp$.
+Therefore, by the universal property of $l$, we obtain a unique morphism $\hat j\colon D(2)\to D$ such that:

-\begin{proposition} Let $D$ be a symmetric tangentoid in $\Mod_R$, with $D = R \oplus M$, Define the $R$-linear morphism $\alpha\colon M\x M\to M$ as the following composite:
+\begin{proposition} Let $D$ be a symmetric tangentoid in $\Mod_R$, with $D = R \oplus M$.
+Define the $R$-linear morphism $\alpha\colon M\x_RM\to M$ as the following composite:

-Then $M$ is a commutative solid non-unital $R$-algebra with multiplication $\alpha\colon M\x M\to M$ whose inverse is $\alpha^{-1} = \nu$ of Lemma~\ref{lemma:lift}.
+Then $M$ is a commutative solid non-unital $R$-algebra with multiplication $\alpha\colon M\x_RM\to M$ whose inverse is $\alpha^{-1} = \nu$ of Lemma~\ref{lemma:lift}.
 Moreover, the following equality holds:

 \end{proposition} \begin{proof} As we already know that $M$ is a cocommutative non-counital coalgebra, it suffices to show that $\alpha^{-1} = \nu$, since commutativity and associativity of $\alpha$ come directly from the cocommutativity and coassociativity of $\nu$.
-To do so, let us first show that $l^\o=\id_R\+\alpha$.
-For any $a \in R$, first observe that:
+To this end, we may first show that $\hat j=\id_R\+\alpha$.
+Observe that, or any $a \in R$, the following equality holds:

-Since $l$ is monic, we get that $l^\o(a)=a$.
-Now for any $x \otimes y \in M \otimes M$, let
+Since $l$ is monic, we get that $\hat j(a)=a$.
+Now, for any $x \otimes y \in M \otimes M$, let